kutt27/KTU-Engineering-Notes/Operating System/Introduction/Operating System Functions.md

 Protection and security measures are crucial for maintaining the confidentiality, integrity, and availability of system resources, ensuring user privacy, and protecting against potential threats or attacks.

 ---

+#### Some Questions related to operating system functions

+- What are the four main functions of an operating system?
+- What is the difference between memory management and process management?
+- What are the different types of file systems?
+- How does an operating system manage input and output devices?
+- What are the security features of an operating system?
+- What are the performance metrics of an operating system?
+- What are the different types of operating systems?
+- What are the advantages and disadvantages of different types of operating systems?
+- Explain the role of an operating system in a computer system.
+- Discuss the different ways in which an operating system can manage memory.
+- Describe the different types of process scheduling algorithms.
+- Explain how an operating system manages input and output devices.
+- Discuss the security features of an operating system.
+- Evaluate the performance of an operating system.
+- Compare and contrast different types of operating systems.